pinobatch/pently/docs/pentlyas.md

   semitone per frame
 * `EP20` through `EP27`: Change by a decreasing fraction of the distance to the target pitch per frame, like Roland TB-303

+The same pitches that cause jitter for vibrato also cause jitter when portamento on a pulse channel crosses them.

 **Channel volume** scales the volume of the instrument's envelope.
 Commands `pp`, `mp`, `mf`, and `ff` change the channel volume to